bluescarni/mppp/doc/sphinx/tutorial_api.rst

 following set of overloads:

 * an in-place nullary member function,
-* a functional-style unary free function,
+* a functional-style unary function,
-* a GMP-style binary free function.
+* a GMP-style binary function.

-For a concrete example, let's take a look at different ways of computing the absolute value of an integer:
+As a concrete example, let's take a look at different ways of computing the absolute value of an integer:

 .. code-block:: c++